Prettier Formatter for Visual Studio Code

 // For Stylelint

 NOTE: If you are seeing conflicts between Prettier and ESLint this is because you don't have the right ESLint or TSLint rules set as explained in the Prettier documentation.

-Prettier Linter Integration (advanced)
+Legacy Prettier Linter Integration (unreliable, not recommended)

 prettier-stylelint.
 In order to use these integrations you MUST install these modules in your project's

 This extension will automatically detect when you have these extensions installed and use them instead of

 prettier by itself.
 For configuration of these linter integrations, see their respective documentation.

 All prettier options can be configured directly in this extension.
 These settings are used as a fallback when no configuration file is present in your project, see the configuration section of this document for more details.
 For reference on the options see the prettier documentation.